 • Clemson University, Clemson, SC, USA.

 Major industry partners include L-3 Communications, TiNi Aerospace, Clyde Space, ATK, and Pumpkin Inc. GPS simulator testing occurred in collaboration with the NASA Goddard Space Flight Center.

 In October 2009, the DICE mission has been selected for flight under the NSF "CubeSat-based Science Mission for Space Weather and Atmospheric Research" program.

 The mission has three scientific objectives:

-1) Investigate the physical processes responsible for formation of the midlatitude ionospheric SED (Storm Enhanced Density) bulge in the noon to post-noon sector during magnetic storms
+1) Investigate the physical processes responsible for the formation of the midlatitude ionospheric SED (Storm Enhanced Density) bulge in the noon to the post-noon sector during magnetic storms

 3) Investigate the relationship between penetration electric fields and the formation and evolution of SED.

-Student participation: Student teams of each university in the consortium are involved in the design, development, test, and integration of the spacecraft, in the operations of the spacecraft, as well as in the processing and analysis of the mission data.
+Student teams of each university in the consortium are involved in the design, development, testing, and integration of the spacecraft, in the operations of the spacecraft, as well as in the processing and analysis of the mission data.

 Note: The DICE nanosatellites have nicknames, namely Farkle (DICE-1) and Yahtzee (DICE-2).

 Space weather refers to conditions in space (the sun, solar wind, magnetosphere, ionosphere, or thermosphere) that can influence the performance and reliability of spaceborne and ground-based technological systems.